mkobuolys/flutter-design-patterns/assets/markdown/state.md

 ### IState

 An interface which defines methods to be implemented by all specific state classes.
-Dart language does not support the interface as a class type, so we define an interface by creating an abstract class and providing a method header (name, return type, parameters) without the default implementation.

 ```
-abstract class IState {
+abstract interface class IState {
-  Future nextState(StateContext context);
+  Future<void> nextState(StateContext context);
   Widget render();
 }
 ```